FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 ### Stealing Points
 1. If the player creates a triplet (stack of 3) on their very first turn, they steal predetermined points (usually equal to stop minimum) from each opponent ('첫뻑' - *[cheodppeok]*).
 If the player creates another triplet consecutively, the player receives double /quadruple of the points received on their first turn ('연뻑/삼연뻑' - *[yeonppeok/samyeonppeok]*).
 2. If any player creates three triplets over the course of the round (including three consecutive triplets at the first 3 rounds, see above), then they *immediately* win the round and steal predetermined points (usually equal to stop minimum) from each opponent ('쓰리뻑' - *three [ppeok]*).
-3. If the player captures all four cards from the same month on their very first turn ('첫따닥' - *[cheod ddadak]*), they steal predetermined points (usually equal to stop minimum) from each opponent.
+3. If the player captures all four cards from the same month on their very first turn ('첫따닥' - *[cheodddadak]*), they steal predetermined points (usually equal to stop minimum) from each opponent.
 If the player creates another triplet consecutively, the player receives double /quadruple of the points received on their first turn.
+4. Popular variant - If a player bombs the field on their first turn ('첫폭탄' - *[choedpoktan]*) or creates a pair with two played in Phase 1 and Phase 2 ('첫쪽', *[choedjjok]*), then the player steals predetermined points from each opponent.

 # End of Round and Scoring
 The round ends when either a player calls *stop*, or when all players run out of cards in their hands.